We’re losing the internet to AI.

 The problem

-Every corner of the internet is crowded with AI imitators, and it's getting worse.It's hard for us tell what's real anymore.
-Fake profiles, generated comments, endless waves of automated content — all eroding trust, dividing communities, and manipulating our shared reality.Our anti-bot tools were built for the past.
+It's hard for us tell what's real anymore.
+Fake profiles, generated comments, endless waves of automated content.
+It all erodes trust, divides communities, and manipulates our shared reality.Our anti-bot tools were built for the past.
 They authenticate.
-They check passwords, phone numbers, CAPTCHAs, mouse movements.
-They never confirm that a living human is actually present.In the age of AI, we need something more fundamental — a way to know when a human is here, right now.
+They check passwords, browser activity, phone numbers, CAPTCHAs, mouse movements.
+While useful, they never actually confirm that a human is present.
+As bots get exponentially better, that gap is breaking the internet.We need something more fundamental: a way to admit only humans at the moment of every interaction.

 What is Dydema?

 Dydema (dai-deh-mah) began at the University of Texas @ Austin.
-It grew out of research in machine learning, biomedical engineering, and neurotechnology.Dydema uses human physiology to confirm presence.
-We create subtle, living signals all the time — electrical activity, tiny heartbeat changes, micro-movements.
-These are extremely difficult for automated systems to fake in real time.Our first prototype is a comfortable headband that reads signals like EDA, HRV, and EEG.
-Machine learning interprets those signals to tell whether it's being worn by a human, in real time.
-If something looks unusual, the system can ask for a natural gesture — a blink, a breath, a simple motion.There's no puzzles to solve, and no personal info to hand over.
-It just provides confirmation that you’re here and you're human — and that everyone you connect with is, too.
+It grew out of research in machine learning, biomedical engineering, and neurotechnology.Dydema uses human physiology to confirm live presence — and gate access to digital spaces accordingly.
+We create subtle, living signals all the time: electrical activity, tiny heartbeat changes, micro-movements.
+In concert, these are extremely difficult for automated systems to spoof in real time.
+By verifying these unique signals at the moment of interaction, Dydema lets platforms know that a real person is here, right now, before granting access.There are no puzzles to solve, and no personal info to hand over.
+Dydema simply provides confirmation that you’re here and that you're human, and that everyone else with Dydema is, too.Our first prototype is a headband that reads signals like EDA, HRV, and EEG.
+Our machine learning interprets those signals to tell whether it's being worn by a human, in real time.
+If something looks unusual, the system can ask for a natural gesture — a blink, a breath, a motion.

 Safety and Privacy

-We believe human presence can be the foundation for a AI-age web, but Dydema cannot be a new platform for control.
+We believe human presence can be the foundation for a AI-age internet, but Dydema cannot be a new platform for control.
 It must be a protocol simply for knowing there’s a person on the other end.

 Dydema’s goal is to confirm life, not monitor it.
-We will only verify that a human being is present.Where we can, we’ll process data on-device.
+We will only verify that a human being is present.No focus/attention tracking.
+No emotional tracking.
+Where we can, we’ll process data on-device.
 Some steps may require de-identified data on secure servers, and we’ll be open about that.
 Before launch, we’ll bring in outside reviewers to audit our privacy and security.You’ll always know what’s measured and why.

 Where we start

-• Building and testing the MVP
+• Building and testing the hardware MVP

 • Launching the private pilot community